hiimtmac/psql-kit/README.md

 ## Not using Fluent?

 If you are not using models that conform to `Model` from `Fluent`/`FluentKit`, you can still use this library... although it might not have as many features.
 Like above, still conform your models to `Table`.
 From here you will have access to some property wrappers similar to `@ID`/`@Field`/`@OptionalField`.
 This can be useful for intermediate query tables if you use the `WITH` psql feature.
-They are listed below along with their use in comparrison to `Fluent` wrappers.
+They are listed below along with their use in comparison to `Fluent` wrappers.

 | `X: Model, Table`                                            | `X: Table`                                              | Notes                                 |
 | ------------------------------------------------------------ | ------------------------------------------------------- | ------------------------------------- |